S-kewen/S-kewen/README.md

 Hey there 👋,

-I’m Gui-Hua, Shi, you can also call me Skewen.
+I’m Guihua Shi, you can also call me Skewen.
 I am a master student major in ISA at the National Tsing Hua University.

 <p align="center">